sul-cidr/sati-data/README.md

-# sati-docker-config
+# sati-data

-Docker configuration for deploying the sul-cidr/sati application stack.
+Repository for automated backup of the data for sati.stanford.edu.